martinsohn/filmstriben-extension/README.md

 - Handling Firefox MV3 host permissions, which are user-granted at runtime rather than granted on install — so the OpenSubtitles calls can be refused until the user opts in.

 Untested.
-If you do it, please send a patch.
+If you do it, please open a PR.

 ### Safari